capashaa/PWToEE/README.md

 ## How to use the tool

 ### How to grab AuthToken:
 Login into PixelWalker.
 Click on Developers tools.
-In Chrome it's F12.
+In Chrome or Firefox it's F12.
 Refresh PixelWalker website.
 Look for auth-refresh.
 Click on it.
 You should find " Authorization:" a really long AuthToken comes after this text.
 Copy this, and paste below the text AuthToken in the interface.